When the transfer is pending

 SWIFT and bank trackers can show codes such as ACSP, ACWC, RJCT, or similar bank processing statuses. uetr.ai explains visible status codes in plain English so you know what to ask the sending or receiving bank next.

-International wires often arrive within one to five business days, but correspondent banks, compliance reviews, weekends, holidays, and missing details can delay them. uetr.ai keeps checking bank trackers across time zones while you wait.
+International transfers often arrive within one to five business days, but correspondent banks, compliance reviews, weekends, holidays, and missing details can delay them. uetr.ai keeps checking bank trackers across time zones while you wait.